Places To Get a Healthy Meal In Memphis

 You can dine-in, pre-order (you’ll need to watch the video here to find out how it works), or see what’s available in the grab ‘n’ go cooler.

-Lettuce Eat’s concept is as clever as its name – it’s a “salad bar” on steroids.
+Wild Beet Salad Co.’s concept is a “salad bar” on steroids.
 First, your lettuce (whatever kind you choose) is freshly chopped to order.
 Next, you pick from a huge selection of veggies – everything from edamame to kalamata olives to beets – and then add protein, cheese, and pick from one of ten homemade dressings.
 “Crunchies” (croutons, sunflower seeds, etc.) are optional.
 The fast casual restaurant is in the shopping center near Kirby and Poplar and you can dine in or pick up to-go meal.

 Like I said, there are tons more places where you can have a healthy meal in Memphis.
 What are your favorites?